flexera-public/policy_templates/cost/aws/reserved_instances/compute_purchase_recommendation/README.md

 It will email the user specified in `Email addresses of the recipients you wish to notify`

-## Prerequisites

-- The following RightScale Credentials
-  - `AWS_ACCESS_KEY_ID` - The Access Key of an IAM User in the Master Payer account, which has access to Cost Explorer.
-  - `AWS_SECRET_ACCESS_KEY` - The Secret Access Key of the IAM User.

 ## Input Parameters

 This policy has the following input parameters required when launching the policy.